marchoeppner/bella/docs/usage.md

 ### `--distance` [ default = null ]

 A custom clustering distance to use in the graphical report (the full results are available in TSV format for downstream processing).
+Pre-configured schema (--species) use a pre-set distance (which you can override with this option).

 ### `--schema` [ default = null ]